- Discover CSUB

 Applicants who have attended another college or university are considered for transfer admission.

 No campus impaction at the Transfer level.
-Open to all CSU eligible applicants.
+Open to all CSU eligible applicants meeting Upper Division transfer requirements and students meeting Associate Degree for Transfer (ADT) requirements.
 Program impaction applies to the Nursing Program.

 Applicants who have earned Bachelor's degree from a regionally accredited institution are considered for post baccalaureate or graduate admission.
 Students seeking a credential program are also considered post-baccalaureate and graduate applicants.